 Now that you’ve identified your core issue and educated yourself about the current policy environment you’re about to enter, it is time to figure out who your citizen advocates are.
 Consider who will be adversely affected if your bill doesn’t pass, or who will be positively affected if it does succeed.
 Does your issue influence a population in a geographic area or political constituency?
 Who are the most significant donors or volunteers in your issue area?
 Once you’ve identified your issue stakeholders, you need to review what you learned in Step Two and evaluate whether you need to grow your grassroots network to execute a successful advocacy campaign.

 Step Four: Determine advocacy campaign goals

 This is a two-part task.
 First, circle back to Step One and revisit the issue or challenge your advocacy campaign is addressing.
 Now, outline a desired outcome to the issue, should your advocacy campaign go well.
 Is the objective of your advocacy campaign to get a bill passed or blocked?
-Is the objective to simply raise awareness an issue and educate legislators?
+Is the aim to simply raise awareness an issue and educate legislators?
 Formulate what success would look like for your campaign objective.
 The second step to crafting an overall campaign objective is to think about measurable goals in terms of your citizen advocates and stakeholders.
-What would you like to see happen with your supporters?
-Is there a number of new supporters you’d like to gain?
+What would you like to occur with your supporters?
+Is there a specific number of new supporters you’d like to gain?
 Or a number of existing supporters who send letters to their legislators on your behalf?